 Now that you’ve got the smell and stains under control, it is time to prepare for any future pee-related incidents.
 After all, you wouldn’t want to walk into your home and find that it smells like dog pee again.
 Would you?

 Usually, your pooch will return to the crime scene.
-That’s because even after you scrub the stain away and purify the air, their canine noses can suss out their personal scent.
-Thus, you should prevent them from taking the same spot for yet another spin.
+That’s because even after you scrub the stain away and purify the air, your dog can still find its scent.
+You should prevent them from taking the same spot for yet another spin.

 Take action by: